moderneinc/moderne-cluster-build-logs/Clustering/README.md

 ### Running the scripts

 To run the scripts in order, use the following commands in your terminal.
+If you used `brew` to install python, then replace all following `python` commands with `python3`.
 Make sure you are in the root folder of the project:

 1. Load logs:
     ```bash